Gelio/loose-ts-check/README.md

 ## Features

-- ignored specific TS errors from specific files
+- ignores specific TS errors from specific files
 - detects files that no longer have to be loosely type-checked
 - auto-updates the loosely type-checked list of files when a file no longer has error